Scope 1, 2 & 3 Emissions Linking Data To Real World Action

 Yes, non-EU companies with substantial activities in the EU are subject to the CSRD.
 Specifically, companies generating a net turnover of more than €150 million in the EU and having at least one subsidiary or branch in the EU meeting certain criteria will need to comply with the CSRD requirements.

 Yes, the CSRD introduces a requirement for companies to obtain limited assurance over their sustainability information.
-This means that an independent auditor or certifier will need to verify the reported information, enhancing its reliability.
+This means an independent auditor or certifier will need to verify the reported information, enhancing its reliability.

 Yes, the TCFD has developed supplemental guidance for specific sectors, particularly those with significant exposure to climate-related risks and opportunities.
 These sectors include energy, transportation, materials and buildings, and agriculture, food, and forest products.
 The supplemental guidance offers additional context and suggestions tailored to these industries.